-Tournaments with alternate schedules allowing players a choice of starting times for the early rounds often permit reentry, in which the player abandons or takes byes in the earlier-starting schedule in order to enter the later-starting schedule.
+Tournaments with alternate schedules allowing players a choice of starting times for the early rounds often permit reentry, in which the player abandons or takes byes in the earlier-starting schedule in order to enter the later-starting US Chess Federation's Official Rules of Chess, V 7th Edition, 1-1-24 schedule.
 For example, there may be a three-day schedule with round one at 8:00 p.m.
 Friday and a two-day schedule with round one at 10:00 a.m.
 Saturday, with the two schedules merging for round two starting Saturday afternoon.
 A player who loses or draws on Friday night may choose to start fresh by reentering the two-day schedule, in which case the Friday game, while still rated, would not damage the player's chances for prizes.
 See also 22B, Full-point byes; 22C, Half-point byes; 27A3, Upper half vs. lower half; 28A, Pairing cards or program; 28J, The first round; 28K, Late entrants; 28L, Full-point byes; 28M, Alternative to byes; and 29C1, Upper half vs. lower half.